nonestack-blog/spring-web-rest-client/README.md

 - Navigate to https://start.spring.io.

-- define the project name example: `spring-boot-get-started`
+- define the project name example: `spring-web-rest-client`
 - Choose Project **Maven** and the language  **Java**.
 - Choose Your **Java** version ex: **17**
 - Click add dependencies and select: